What Happens During an OSHA Inspection?

 - You took disciplinary action against the violator(s)

 The best way to defend against OSHA inspections is to avoid them in the first place.
+To limit your risk of an OSHA workplace inspection, here’s what you can do:

 - Know all OSHA rules for your type of work